Greater Glasgow and Clyde Medicines

 Prescribing Notes:

-Monophasic 21-day preparation available in a low or standard strength containing ethinylestradiol 30 micrograms and gestodene 75 micrograms.
+Monophasic 21-day preparation available in a standard strength containing ethinylestradiol 30 micrograms and gestodene 75 micrograms.
 The 30/75 strength is an equivalent preparation in terms of hormone content to Femodene®.

 BNF Link